JoshWill13/Loan_Calculator/README.md

 </p>

 <p>&nbsp;</p>
+# Run
+Download the runLC.zip, extract files and run the LoanCalculator.jar file.

+# Details
 The project was created using javafx and fxml in Netbeans.
 Calculations are preformed in bigdecimal to maintain precision.

 # Resources